vivek80801/awesome-websites/CONTRIBUTING.md

     ```
 Go to [localhost](http://localhost:5000) in your browser.
 create a folder for your website under "Websites" folder. create "index.html" into your folder.
-Now, go to http://localhost:5000/<your folder name>
+Now, go to http://localhost:5000/"name of your folder"